-Wildfire had no mind, but he retained sentience and conscious thought.
+Wildfire no longer had a physical brain, but he still retained sentience and conscious thought.
 He also had dreams, for his mind could seek repose in such a manner, if only from habit and if only in an entirely illusory way.
 Thus Drake suffered from a nightmare as well.
 He remembered his past.
 He felt all those old pains again.
 His parents had died when he was a child.
 He had been given to foster parents to raise, and with certain governmental payments that he was entitled to because of the nature of his public servant parents’ death, he had lived well.
 He had been handsome and cocky, and he had sought the career of an astrophysicist at Metropolis University.
 He had also sought the more worldly pleasures of female companionship, and he had found all he could ever want in the dark-haired girl named Kerri.
 He had ignored the scolding of his professor about his recklessness, because he was young and the other man was old.
 Drake Burroughs had things to do, and he had plenty of time to do them in as well.
 That was wrong.

 Drake had kissed Kerri, and he had held her.
 He had felt the warmth of her body next to his own, and he remembered the subtle things about their relationship.
 He knew her perfume.
 He had never forgotten it, and it filled his senses in the dream.
 He gasped with pain as he relived the accident.
 One slip of his hands had spelled his doom.
 One careless touch had resulted in the instant destruction of his physical body.